-In addition to the related party interests listed above, Mr. Longo also had a membership interest in a contingent earnout (the "Earnout") related to the acquisition of City Gear based on City Gear's achievement of an EBITDA threshold for the 52-weeks ended January 30, 2021.
+Our President and CEO also had a membership interest in a contingent earnout (the "Earnout") related to the acquisition of City Gear based on City Gear's achievement of an EBITDA threshold for the 52-weeks ended January 30, 2021.
 The Earnout was in addition to the aggregate consideration payable to the sellers of City Gear, LLC in November 2018.
 Pursuant to the Membership Interest and Warrant Purchase Agreement dated October 29, 2018, and based on Fiscal 2021 financial results, the former members and warrant holders of City Gear were entitled to and were paid the Earnout payment of \$15.0 million in April 2021.
-Mr. Longo's share of the earnout payment was approximately 22.8% or approximately \$3.4 million.
+The share of the Earnout payment made to our President and CEO was approximately 22.8% or approximately \$3.4 million.